furechan/mintalib/docs/index.md

 - **Indicators** (`mintalib.indicators`) — composable pandas indicators that bind a calculation with its parameters.
 Names are upper case: `SMA`, `EMA`, `MACD`.
 - **Expressions** (`mintalib.expressions`) — composable expression factories for polars-native workflows.
 Names are upper case: `SMA`, `EMA`, `MACD`.

-Example notebooks are available in the Examples section.

-Polars expressions are documented in the [Expressions reference](reference/expressions.md).

 ## Installation